KseniaVensko/WebSitesScanner/Readme.txt

 Examples:
 * java -jar WebSitesScanner.jar --input_file input.txt --headers "User-Agent":"Mozilla/5.0 (Windows NT 6.3; WOW64; rv:36.0) Gecko/20100101 Firefox/36.0" --proxy socks://127.0.0.0:9150
-        program will read URLs from input.txt, send requests to that URLs with specified User-Agent header through specified socks proxy and prints results to the console.
+        program will read URLs from input.txt, send requests to that URLs with specified User-Agent header through specified socks proxy and print results to the console.

 * java -jar WebSitesScanner.jar --host facebook.com --input_file input2.txt --output_file out.json --log --proxy http://127.0.0.1:8888
-        program will read URLs from input.txt, send requests to that URLs and specified URL facebook.com through http proxy, prints results to the console and to the out.json file, prints errors and warnings during scanning to the console.
+        program will read URLs from input.txt, send requests to that URLs and specified URL facebook.com through http proxy, print results to the console and to the out.json file, print errors and warnings during scanning to the console.